AASHISHAG/aashishag.github.io/_posts/2019-8-26-gsoc_week-12+week-13.md

 END|20190812181455|2019-08-12_1800_DE_DasErste_Tagesschau
 ```

 This ends my 13 weeks journey at [Red Hen Lab](http://www.redhenlab.org/home) for GSoC-2019.
 I enjoyed working with the team, and I learned a lot solving the challenges.
-I want to specially thanks to my mentor Dr. Jan Gorisch for providing valuable comments and guiding me over my journey.
+I want to specially thanks to my mentor Dr. Jan Gorisch for providing valuable comments and guiding me over my journey!

+I hope you enjoyed reading my blogs!!

 ### Others